Akashsahoo/parkzap/README.md

 # parkzap
 for Running my project
 you must have sqlclient
-import my sql databse file in your phpmyadmin and run from command prompt python manage.py runserver
+import mysql databse file in your phpmyadmin and run from commandprompt command python manage.py runserver mywebsite page screenshots are in readme folder